Transnistria: Culture

-LGBTQ rights

-Transnistria does not recognise same-sex unions.
-The Code of Marriage and Family that came into force in 2002 states that marriage is a voluntary marital union between a man and a woman.
-The code does not recognise other types of partnership for both opposite-sex and same-sex couples other than marriage.

 Media

 There is a regular mix of modern news media in Transnistria with a number of television stations, newspapers, and radio stations.

 According to the Organization for Security and Co-operation in Europe (OSCE) the media climate in Transnistria is restrictive and the authorities continue a long-standing campaign to silence independent opposition voices and groups.

 According to a US Department of State report for 2006, "Both of the region's major newspapers were controlled by the authorities.
 There was one independent weekly newspaper in Bender and another in the northern city of Rîbnița ...
 Separatist authorities harassed independent newspapers for critical reporting of the Transnistrian regime ...
 Most television and radio stations and print publication were controlled by Transnistrian authorities, which largely dictated their editorial policies and finance operations.
 Some broadcast networks, such as the TSV television station and the INTER-FM radio station, were owned by Transnistria's largest monopoly, Sheriff, which also holds a majority in the region's legislature ...
 In July 2005 the Transnistrian Supreme Council amended the election code to prohibit media controlled by the Transnistrian authorities from publishing results of polls and forecasts related to elections".